Extreme cold snap shuts down central U.S. Texas is ground zero

 For the first time, the entire state of Texas was placed under a winter storm warning Sunday.
 These warnings for hazardous amounts of ice and snow expanded Monday to cover all of Arkansas and most of Louisiana, Mississippi, and western and northern Alabama, while extending northeast through much of the Tennessee and Ohio valleys, and interior Northeast.

 In Texas, officials have warned that people may die of hypothermia and carbon monoxide poisoning from improper use of generators.
-The economic toll on agriculture could be staggering, with meteorologists in the insurance industry expecting this event, which should go through the end of the week, to be end with a billion-dollar cost.
+The economic toll on agriculture could be staggering, with meteorologists in the insurance industry expecting this event, which should go through the end of the week, to end with a billion-dollar cost.

 Houston’s Intercontinental Airport dipped to 17 degrees early Monday, the coldest reading observed there since Dec.
 23, 1989.
 Tuesday’s morning low could be even more frigid — just 11 degrees forecast by the National Weather Service.
 The wind chill on Tuesday morning is expected to be just 1 degree.